mason-sp18-cds-101-001/cds-101/content/Syllabus/syllabus.md

 Regrade appeals need to be in writing, printed out, and hand delivered to me within 48 hours of receiving back an assignment (not including weekends).
 Appeals via Slack or email will not be accepted, no exceptions.
 Appeals are only to be used for correct answers being marked as incorrect, misapplication of the grading rubric, or incorrectly tallied points.
-Submissions need to clearly state what you want regraded and to justify the request by citing evidence[^2].
+Submissions need to clearly state what you want regraded and to justify the request by citing evidence[^regrading-appeals-footnote].
 The number of points a question, exercise, or rubric category is worth or that were deducted for an incorrect answer or mistake cannot be appealed and are not up for debate or negotiation.

 If I'm not available when delivering a request, please see Natalie Lapidot--Croitoru (231 Research Hall) or Karen Underwood (373 Research Hall).